-A year later - our response: why I'm running for State Senate
+A year later - our response: why I'm running for County Commissioner

 It's been a year since we tried to deliver the petition to stop the City of Muncie from subsidizing Fresh Thyme (owned by Meijer) to the Muncie City Council, the Mayor, and the Muncie Redevelopment Commission.
 We at The Downtown Farm Stand were local, long time employers and a tax paying business that operated here for many years when there was no natural food store in Muncie.
 The Council President and the Council Lawyer attempted to humiliate us in our efforts by saying it was not an official petition, and they cut our speaking time short.
 We had called ahead to let the Council know that we were coming to the meeting with a petition, and that same day we were served with a surprise visit from the Fire Marshall and the building inspector, the first time since our opening inspection 10 years prior.